bbc/psammead/packages/components/psammead-script-link/README.md

 ## Description

-The `SwitchScript` component is designed to be used where a service has multiple variants and there is a need to switch between them.
+The `ScriptLink` component is designed to be used where a service has multiple variants and there is a need to switch between them.

 ## Installation